 But peace was not on the agenda.
 When, by 1916, the military failures were so embarrassing and costly, some key players in the British government were willing to talk about peace.
 This could not be tolerated.
 The potential peacemakers had to be thrown under the bus.
 The unelected European leaders had one common bond.
 They would fight Germany until she was crushed.

 Prolonging the Agony details how this secret cabal organised to this end the change of government without a single vote being cast.
 David Lloyd George was promoted to prime minister in Britain and Georges Clemenceau made prime minister in France.
 A new government, an inner-elite war cabinet thrust the Secret Elite leader, Alfred Milner into power at the very inner-core of the decision-makers in British politics.
 Democracy?
 They had no truck with democracy.
-The voting public had no say.
+The voting public had no say, thereby underscoring Emma Goldman‘s indelible dictum: If voting made any difference, they’d make it illegal.
 The men entrusted with the task would keep going till the end and their place-men were backed by the media and the money-power, in Britain, France and America.

 — Propaganda Always Wins —

 But just as the pioneering adherents back in the day might never have dreamt how sophisticated and all-encompassing the practice of propaganda would become, nor would the citizenry at large have anticipated the extent to which the industry has facilitated an entrenched, rapacious plutocracy at the expense of our economic opportunity, our financial security, our physical environment, and increasingly, our basic democratic rights and freedoms.